arih-kz/DeepSwaap-/README.md

 # DeepSwaap-
-Make sure to download and install:
+1. Make sure to download and install:
-1. CMake (gui)
+i.
+CMake (gui)
-2. Visual Studio build tools
+ii.
+Visual Studio build tools
-3. dlib
+iii. dlib
-4. shape_predictor_68_face_land marks.dat (Download this and then extract file in the same directory where you're coding)
+iv. shape_predictor_68_face_land marks.dat (Download this and then extract file in the same directory where you're coding)

-Train model using your dataset.
+2. Train model using your dataset.